 - Letters of Support

-- All research sites should have one designated champion with a corresponding letter of support from the champion’s institution.
+- For multiple sites, all research sites should have one designated champion with a corresponding letter of support from the champion’s institution.

 - Appendices (no limit)